 Kanban has five core properties that guide teams in implementing a well-functioning pull system:

-Now you have a better understanding of the pull system in Kanban and how to implement it, you should be able to work more efficiently yourself as well as more effectively delegate and distribute tasks to team members.
-Being able to properly distribute tasks helps improve performance as well as avoid burnout.
+Now you have a better understanding of the pull system in Kanban, and how to implement it, you should be able to work more efficiently yourself as well as more effectively delegate and distribute tasks to team members.
+Being able to distribute tasks properly helps improve performance and avoid burnout.

 Find out more about how Teamhood’s flexible Kanban system works, or book a demo to see how it could work for you: